 But it's not the only target.
 Industrial controls that manage power grids and other infrastructure can be disrupted or destroyed.
 And identity theft isn't the only goal, cyber attacks may aim to compromise data integrity (destroy or change data) to breed distrust in an organization or government.

 Cybercriminals are becoming more sophisticated, changing what they target, how they affect organizations and their methods of attack for different security systems.

-Social engineering remains the easiest form of cyber attack with ransomware and phishing being the easiest form of entry.
+Social engineering remains the easiest form of cyber attack with ransomware, phishing, and spyware being the easiest form of entry.
 Third-party and fourth-party vendors who process your data and have poor cybersecurity practices are another common attack vector, making vendor risk management and third-party risk management all the more important.

 According to the Ninth Annual Cost of Cybercrime Study from Accenture and the Ponemon Institute, the average cost of cybercrime for an organization has increased by $1.4 million over the last year to $13.0 million and the average number of data breaches rose by 11 percent to 145.
 Information risk management has never been more important.